The ancestors of the Pomeranian were sled dogs.

 - American Eskimo Dog: The American Eskimo Dog has a fluffy coat as well, though it is primarily only found in white.
 These dogs shed heavily.

 - Keeshond: Keeshonds are incredibly social, unlike Pomeranians.
-Though the Pomeranian is incredibly protective, the Keeshond is a bit more easygoing.
+While the Pomeranian is incredibly protective, the Keeshond is a bit more easygoing.

 Popular Names for Pomeranian